Student Life Resource Toolkit

 • Residential curriculum that guides the development of students living on-campus using the four pillars of: Life Skills; Community Involvement; Social Responsibility; Academic Pursuit

-Social Media Handles: @usfcareer (Instagram, Twitter).
-Overview of Services: The Priscilla A. Scotlan Career Services Center acts as USF’s primary career center, serving all of its students on the main campus.
-Our main goal is to assist our students in preparing for and finding internships and jobs as well as helping them figure out their career interests and goals.
+Social Media Handles: @usfcareer (Instagram, Facebook, Twitter/X).
+Overview of Services: The Priscilla A. Scotlan Career Services Center acts as USF’s primary career center, serving all undergraduate students and graduate students in the College of Arts & Science, School of Nursing and Health Professions, and the School of Education.
+Our main goal is to assist our students in preparing for and finding internships and jobs as well as helping them assess their career interests and goals.
 We also work closely with employers to produce a multitude of both hiring and career education events throughout the school year.
 The Priscilla A. Scotlan Career Services Center offers the following services to students:

-• 1-1 career counseling sessions: Meet with a career counselor to discuss a wide variety of topics from career exploration to LinkedIn and resume writing tips to networking strategies.
-Use Handshake or call our front desk to schedule an appointment.
+• 1-1 Career Counseling Sessions: Meet with a career counselor to discuss a wide variety of topics from career exploration to LinkedIn/ resume writing tips to networking and interviewing strategies.
+Use Handshake or call our front desk (415-422-6216) to schedule an appointment.

-• Career Fairs: Every year, we host two large signature events in the fall and spring which allow you to connect with a large variety of employers interested in hiring across all majors.
+• Career Fairs: Every Spring, we host our signature recruiting fair, JOB FEST, which allows you to connect with a large variety of employers interested in hiring across all majors.

-• Employer Pop-Ups: Join us for networking Pop-Ups throughout the academic year focused on various industries of interest including Tech, Arts & Entertainment, Government and Nonprofit.
+• Employer Pop-Ups: Join us for networking Pop-Ups throughout the academic year focused on various industries of interest including Health/Science, Media/Entertainment, Business, AI, Tech, MarCom, Government, and Nonprofit

 • Company Treks: Every semester we plan multiple student treks which involve visiting up to three organizations in the Bay Area over the course of one day.
 The treks are focused on specific majors and change each year.

-• Employer of the Day: Employer of the Day allows students to have a one-on-one advice session with a real-world recruiter.
+• Ask A Recruiter: Ask A Recruiter allows students to have a one-on-one advice session with a real-world recruiter.
 They can practice their interview skills, get their resumes critiqued, learn how to research a company or an industry, or ask anything about their job/internship search in an informal setting.

-Discounted trips open to USF students, faculty and staff only.
+Discounted trips are open to USF students, faculty and staff throughout the academic year.
 Destinations include hiking, beach yoga, sporting events, skiing, outlet shopping, zipline, kayaking, mini golf, Alcatraz and other locations throughout the bay area.
 In end of semester surveys 90% of Outdoor Adventure participants reported that the program made them feel more connected to USF.

 Club Sports are open to USF students only.
 Clubs range from competitive to recreational.
 Most clubs have a coach and weekly practices.
 If a student chooses to compete (optional in most clubs) they compete against students of other universities.
 Dues range from $50-$430/per year (payment plans available for students with financial need).
 In end of year surveys 100% of participants reported that club sports helped them identify communities of support at USF.